Fasti Capitolini: Historical accuracy

 Although some scholars have questioned the accuracy of the Capitoline Fasti, particularly with regard to the earliest portion, the overall chronology is remarkably consistent from one source to the next, and all of the Roman historians and annalists place the beginning of the Republic within a span of about seven or eight years.
 The Fasti Capitolini represent the longest version of the chronology, and current scholarly opinion accepts nearly all of the list, with two main exceptions: the so-called "dictator years", four years during the latter part of the fourth century BC, in which the dictators of the preceding years are said to have continued in office without the election of consuls; and also a span of time leading up to the passage of the lex Licinia Sextia in 367 BC, during which the tribunes of the plebs are said to have prevented the election of annual magistrates for five years, in order to force the passage of the law.

 The four "dictator years" are generally regarded as a late interpolation, as such a remarkable departure from the Roman constitution, which normally limited the term of a dictator to six months, is not mentioned by any of the Roman historians, nor are the "dictator years" found in any source other than the Capitoline Fasti.
 The so-called "anarchy" earlier in the fourth century is less easily explained, since the story of this period is corroborated in multiple accounts, including Livy and Diodorus Siculus, but the length of time that Rome was without annual magistrates may have been exaggerated; perhaps only one year, as stated by Diodorus.

 Transcription

 The following tables give the magistrates and events from the most recent reconstruction of the Fasti Capitolini.
-The years supplied are based on the Varronian chronology; years AUC given in the original table are provided under "notes".
+The AUC years supplied are based on the Varronian chronology.
+The actual fasti included dates (provided here in the notes) that are equivalent to taking the year of the founding of Rome as 752 BC rather than 753 BC.
 Portions of names and text in square brackets have been interpolated.
 Periods (full stops) have been supplied for abbreviations.
 An em dash is used for missing or unknown filiations or other abbreviated praenomina.
 Other missing text is indicated with an ellipsis in brackets, [...].
 These tables uses modern conventions for distinguishing between I and J, and between U and V. Otherwise, the names and notes are given as spelled in the fasti.
 Archaic Roman spellings, such as Aimilius for Aemilius, and caussa for causa, have been preserved.
 A list of Latin phrases and abbreviations appearing below follows the last table.